grmarxer/Openstack/Openstack_2.x_Build_Instructions/procedures/3-Configuring_Overcloud_with_CLI_tools.md

     +------------------------+----------------------------------------------------------------------------------------------------------------------------------------
     ```

-2. After you complete node tagging, check the assigned profiles or possible profiles:
+2.   __Most likely this can be removed__  After you complete node tagging, check the assigned profiles or possible profiles:

     ```
     (undercloud) $ openstack overcloud profiles list